RMheng/rust/src/doc/rustc/src/lints/levels.md

 # Lint levels

-In `rustc`, lints are divided into five *levels*:
+In `rustc`, lints are divided into four *levels*:

 1. allow
 2. warn
-3. force-warn
-4. deny
+3. deny
-5. forbid
+4. forbid

 Each lint has a default level (explained in the lint listing later in this chapter), and the compiler has a default warning level.
 First, let's explain